daodiseomirror/docs/protocol/mirrored-assets-massets.md

 * Burns will take effect at the fixed `end_price` for withdrawing collateral from any existing mint position.&#x20;
 * LP & sLP tokens for the mAsset will stop counting for staking rewards

-Delisting will not directly affect the functionality of the mAsset's Terraswap pool and users will still be able to make trades against it, although price is likely to be very unstable (and the [Web App](../user-guide/getting-started/) will not provide front-end interface for trading of delisted mAsset).
+Delisting will not directly affect the functionality of the mAsset's Daodiseoswap pool and users will still be able to make trades against it, although price is likely to be very unstable (and the [Web App](../user-guide/getting-started/) will not provide front-end interface for trading of delisted mAsset).
 Users are urged to burn the mAsset to recover collateral from any open positions on Mirror Protocol, including their own.

 Since anyone can burn against any open position, CDP holders may end up having no or less amount of "borrowed assets" within their position, but they will still be able to withdraw the remaining amount of collateral by only burning the remaining amount of delisted mAsset.
 Opening a new CDP / engaging in liquidity provision can be done with the new, replacement mAsset.